BZFlag: Flags

 BZFlag has three types of flags: team flags, bad flags and super flags.
 Team flags are only placed in a world during a capture-the-flag game, and represent the team it is colored to.
 Super flags are flags that can be in both free-for-all games and capture-the-flag games, but are strongly controlled by a server operator.
 The number, types of super flags, as well as where they are placed can all be controlled by the operator when starting the server.
 The number cannot be modified while the server is running.
 Super flags come in both bad and good form, and affect a tank accordingly.
 A bad flag may take away a certain sense of the tank: its sight, speed, or related things, while a good flag does the opposite and actually helps a tank.
 Good super flags are usually held until the tank is killed and explodes, or until the player driving the tank chooses to drop the flag.
 Bad flags are dropped after a short amount of time, after a certain number of "wins" (kills), or until the tank dies.
 The rules for dropping bad flags are set by the operator at the start of the server.
 All super flags have a one or two letter code that is displayed next to a player's name on the scoreboard when that player has that flag.
 Once in a while, a new flag is suggested, though not always added.

 The player fires a Guided Missile at a ground target while the opposing green team's flag is taken from their base, all while a tank has exploded slightly below.

 Server environment

 Servers can have environments that simulate the real world.
 A server's environment consists of three things: The map in play, the time of day that is being simulated, and weather conditions, introducing elements of which players have no control, like rain, snow, icy and/or slippery ground, modified friction and gravity, and fog.
 BZFlag takes the local time from the geographical location of the server and creates a night or day-time atmosphere in the background.
 Servers may synchronize the local server time or allow players to change the time to any time they may desire.

 Critical reception

 BZFlag was selected in Summer 2015 as "HotPick" by Linux Format.
 BZFlag was selected as the SourceForge.net Project of the Month for April 2004.
 Both Free Software Magazine and Linux Magazine noted that BZFlag was fun to play and suitable for younger gamers.
+BZFlag was a finalist in Computer Gaming Worlds Strategy Games category at ZDNet's 7th Annual Shareware Awards.